Let’s take a look at our 10 Signs and Symptoms Your Dog is Overtired or Exhausted!

 For hyper dogs: consider a crate

 Crate training is a super helpful “tool” in dog training.
-It’s best to start practicing it when you’re dog’s still a puppy.
+It’s best to start practicing it when your dog’s still a puppy.
 But he can still learn it later on.

 It’s especially useful for hyper dogs that have a hard time calming down by themselves.
 For them, it’s best to put them in their crate in a calm room.
-It’s much easier for an excitable dog to relax there than if he’s just going to his bed in the living room where there’s still a lot going on around him.
+It’s much easier for an excitable dog to relax there than if he’s just going to his bed in the living room where there’s still a lot of activity around him.

 Here’s a crate that I really like.
 Dogs used to live in caves.
-This is why they love to sleep in places that resemble caves.
-You can recreate this cozy cave-feeling with a crate that has a cover, like this one.
-This will help your dog, even more, to relax and calm down.
+This is why they love to sleep in places that resemble them.
+You can recreate this cozy den-feeling with a crate that has a cover.
+This will help your dog even more to relax and calm down.

 For a complete overview, make sure to check out the 6 best crates for dogs to sleep in.